sinanorgu/ESP32C6-PocketBox/README.md

 - Synchronous network scanning, including hidden networks.
 - Scan diagnostics for RSSI, channel, and security type over serial.
 - Wi-Fi connection with a 15-second timeout and connection diagnostics.
+- Wi-Fi connection states for disconnected, scanning, connecting, and connected status display.
+- Background auto-reconnection task that retries only the last connected network when it is marked for automatic connection.
+- Mutex-protected Wi-Fi connection, scanning, and network-configuration operations.
+- Known networks persisted in `networks.json`, including the `lastConnected` marker used for automatic reconnection.
 - BLE GATT server advertised as `ESP32C6 PocketBox`.
 - Custom read/write/notify keyboard characteristic for receiving 32-bit Unicode code points.
 - BLE connection callbacks, automatic advertising restart after disconnect, and UI status updates.